 1. Check if you have the latest versions of the plugins/theme

 First of all, you should make sure you have the latest versions of the Thrive Themes plugins (this includes the Product Manager as well), and the latest version of the Thrive Theme Builder theme.

 You can do this by clicking on the "Updates" item from the left-side menu of your WordPress admin dashboard:

 If you have updates available for any of your plugins/themes, you will already see a number next to the "Updates" here (just as in the screenshot above).

 In this case, once you have accessed the WordPress Updates page, you can easily update the plugins, as well as the theme, to make sure the latest versions are used on your website.

 If you do not see any updates available on the WordPress Updates page, you can still double-check, to make sure there are no newer versions, by clicking on the "Check Again" button from the upper part of the page:

 2. Check your WordPress and PHP versions

-In order for Thrive Theme Builder to work properly, you need to have the minimum of 4.9 version of WordPress and the 5.6+ PHP version on your website.
+In order for Thrive Theme Builder to work properly, you need to have a minimum of 5.0 version of WordPress and the 5.6+ PHP version on your website.
 If you have a WordPress or a PHP version that is lower than these, please make sure to install/update to a newer version.